jacksund/simmate/src/simmate/website/README.md

 ### Filtering results

-Our URLs also support complex filtering using the URL too.
+Our URLs also support complex filtering too.
 As an example, let's make a search where we want all structures that have the spacegroup 229 and also are in the Cr-N chemcial system.
 When you make this search in the normal webpage, you'll notice the URL becomes...
 ```
 http://simmate.org/third-parties/MatProjStructure/?chemical_system=Cr-N&spacegroup__number=229
 ```

-Note that we specify our conditions by adding a question mark (`?`) at the end of the URL and then adding `example_key=desired_value` after that.
-As we add new conditions, we separate them with `&` -- which results `key1=value1&key2=value2&key3=value3` and so on.
+We specify our conditions by adding a question mark (`?`) at the end of the URL and then adding `example_key=desired_value` after that.
+As we add new conditions, we separate them with `&` -- which results in `key1=value1&key2=value2&key3=value3` and so on.
 You can also add `format=api` at the end of this too!

 Note, our python client for accessing data is MUCH more powerful for filtering through results, so we recommend accessing data using the `simmate.database` module in complex/advanced cases.